aronpammer/UHAI-hackathon/README.md

 # Scalability

-UHAI can handle a few hundred requests per second.
+UHAI can handle a few hundred requests per second currently on a consumer laptop,  but it can be easily scaled to higher level by deployin on e.g Amazon AWS

-UHAI is dependent on IPFS which has an evaluated
+UHAI is dependent on IPFS.
-IO bandwidth of 2MBps in the current network that we have here.
-The current infrastructure of a 5Ghz wifi network will gate how much data can be sent on the wire.

 On a faster network infrastructure, UHAI can scale to much more than what we observe here.